 Specific animal adaptations

 When exposed to certain wavelengths of UV light, material in the exoskeletons of scorpions make them glow bluish-green.
-While a nice party trick, it is not clear why this ability would have evolved.
-The glow is due to a material in the scorpion’s exo-skeleton, which absorbs UV light, and emits photons in the visible range.
-As the animals grow, each replacement shell contains more of this material, meaning bigger and older scorpions glow brighter than young ones.
-Some people believe that this ability may work as an extra eye, allowing scorpions to detect even tiny amounts of star light, and so seek shelter in the shadows.
-Other theories suggest it may act as a sunscreen, protecting the mainly nocturnal animals if they have to go out in the daytime.
+While a nice party trick, it is not clear why this evolved.
+As the animals grow, each replacement shell contains more of this material, meaning bigger and older scorpions glow the brightest.
+Some believe that this ability may work as an extra eye, allowing scorpions to detect even tiny amounts of star light, and so seek shelter in the shadows.
+Other theories suggest it may act as a sunscreen, protecting the mainly nocturnal animals if they have to go out in the day.

-Scorpians aren't the only creature to glow- some deep sea bacteria actually produce their own light, a form of bioluminescence.
-These bacteria often form symbiotic relationships with squid or angler fish; the bacteria get nutrients from the animal, and the animal uses their glow to attract prey or repel predators- there is a simple evolutionary benefit for each of them to work with the other.
+Scorpions aren't the only creature that glow – some deep sea bacteria produce their own light, a form of bioluminescence.
+These bacteria often form symbiotic relationships with squid or angler fish; the bacteria get nutrients from the animal, and the animal uses their glow to attract prey or repel predators – there is a simple evolutionary benefit for each of them to work with the other.
 On the other hand, we know that these bacteria evolved before the animals they partner up, so why did they evolve and maintain bioluminescence?
 Although they only glow when in large groups, signalling has been dismissed because pheromones are used for signalling, and the bacteria don’t actually have any light sensors!
 Two ideas are that the light is a waste product of reactions that use up free radicals (reactive chemical species that can damage cells), or that it helps the DNA repair enzyme photolyase work better.

 Understanding how animals evolved in the past to fit their ecological niches is challenging, but equally difficult is predicting how the changing world will affect the survival of species in the future.